wska/AI-Route_Planning/README.md

-# Artifical Intelligence - Route planning for multiple agents in a system with congestion
+# Artificial Intelligence - Route planning for multiple agents in a system with congestion

 ### Authors
 William Skagerström - https://github/com/wska